 For centuries, farmers in Kansas looked to the horizon and gazed into the future.
 Today, that skyline is filling with a new horizon for Kansas–wind turbines.
 Kansas ranks 6th in the U.S. for generating wind energy.
-By the end of 2016, nearly one-third of your energy will come from wind.
+By 2017, nearly one-third of your energy will come from wind.

 Westar and its wind farms are creating 4,900 new jobs and adding $81 million into local economies.
 Read the full story below to discover how this investment in clean energy is powering the winds of change for Spearville, Kansas.